Cory Gearrin: Seattle Mariners (2019)

 On January 10, 2019, Gearrin signed a one-year contract with the Seattle Mariners.

 New York Yankees (2019)

 On August 23, 2019, Gearrin was claimed off waivers by the New York Yankees.
-Gearrin became a free agent after the season.
+He became a free agent after the season.

 Minnesota Twins (2020)

-On February 17, 2020, Gearrin signed a minor league deal with the Minnesota Twins that included an invite to Spring Training.
-On August 9, 2020, the Twins selected Gearrin to the active roster.
+On February 17, 2020, Gearrin signed a minor league deal with the Minnesota Twins that included an invite to spring training.
+On August 9, the Twins selected Gearrin to the active roster.
 He was designated for assignment on August 13.
 He cleared waivers and was sent outright to the Twins extended training facility three days later.
-Gearrin elected free agency on October 14, 2020.
+Gearrin elected free agency on October 14.

+Over the course of his major league career, he pitched 302 innings with a 3.64 earned run average, a 1.31 WHIP, 3.84 base on balls per nine innings, and 8.40 strikeouts per nine innings.

 Personal life

-Gearrin and his wife, Maddi, married on May 18, 2017, an off-day for the Giants.
+Gearrin and his wife married on May 18, 2017, an off-day for the Giants.

 Gearrin grew up an Atlanta Braves fan.